-The National Juvenile Justice Network (NJJN) leads a movement of state-based juvenile justice reform organizations and a growing cadre of Youth Justice Leadership Institute to fight for a fairer youth justice system that’s appropriate for youth and their families.
-NJJN advocates for policies and practices that are fair, equitable and developmentally appropriate for all children, youth and families involved in, or at risk of becoming involved in, the justice system.
+The National Juvenile Justice Network (NJJN) leads a movement of state-based juvenile justice reform organizations and alumni of its Youth Justice Leadership Institute to fight for a fairer youth justice system that’s appropriate for youth and their families.
+NJJN advocates for policies and practices that treat youth in trouble with the law with dignity and humanity and which strengthen them, their families and their communities.
 Founded in 2005, NJJN is currently comprised of 51 organizational members in 41 states and the District of Columbia and a growing cadre of graduates from our Youth Justice Leadership Institute.

 The only organization of its kind in the United States, NJJN is a membership-led organization that exists to support and enhance the work of state-based juvenile justice advocates, and to join and raise their voices in demanding change both locally and nationally.
 Initially formed by a small and dedicated group of local organizations that recognized a need for an increased focus on state-level change, peer support and a national presence, the network has grown by connecting these organizations to others across the country and amplifying their individual successes and struggles in order to achieve collective gain.
 Through education, technical assistance, community-building and leadership development, NJJN provides strategic and substantive assistance to state-based change agents to help them address a wide array of juvenile justice reform needs.